FlorianMuellerklein/playin_games_with_reinforcement_learning/README.md

 This repo implements Actor-Critic (A2C) and [PPO](https://arxiv.org/pdf/1707.06347.pdf) for openai gym environments.
 The environments either pass the screen image or a vector as input so there are two variants of training code to handle the two input types.

 To train on an environment use the `env_name` flag and enter the name of the openai gym environment that you'd like to play.
-By default `lunar lander` is chosen.
+By default `LunarLander-v2` is chosen for vector inputs, and `Pong-v0` for pixel inputs.
 Training is done from the `play_games` folder.

 ## Training on pixel input